honestbleeps/Reddit-Enhancement-Suite/README.md

     gulp

 by itself will build all current browser versions of RES and will place them into a new folder called dist.
-This will also clear out the dist folder if it already exists
+If the dist directory already exists, it will clear out anything inside it.

     gulp clean